ivamilusheva/ChessGoGame/README.md

 Everybody knows what a base chess game is.
 If you are not sure, you can check [here](https://en.wikipedia.org/wiki/Chess).

-### Implementation with GUI

-The game cannot be left as a console application because it will be really ugly and hard to play.
-Here the Graphical User Interface is more than required.

 ### List of the extra functionalities

 1. Possibility of playing agains AI or another online connected player.